gibil5/openhealth/readme.md

 Reporting is generated in the PDF format.

 I have developed this module for a highly specialized Medical Clinic in Lima.
-It inherits a commercial third-party Medical module.
+It inherits a high-end third-party Medical module.

 ## Author